foxis/ESPWeather/README.md

 # Things to note

+## RX/TX pins
+Due to pin count limitation on ESP-1 RX and TX pins are used for I2C bus.
+I2C devices seem to survive initial burst of boot info that is fed during bootup, but programming via serial while these pins are still connected to OLED/BMP280 is not advised.
+I've tried it, but ESP-12 module does not boot.

+## SPIFFS
 Until now (20180216) ESP-01 with PUYA flash chips are not supported by the SPIFFS library (it can read uploaded, but not properly write files.).
 As a workaround one can publish config topics with persistent messages.
 E.g. setting name of the device.
 Setting up Wifi in this fashion isn't really useful for obvious reasons though.

+## BMP280
+For some reason very first measurement is way too high (both temperature and pressure).
+I've tried several libraries with no luck.
+In fact Adafruit_BMP280 library gives way too high readings all the time.
+The one I'm using currently (BMP280) is simplistic and allows to set different oversampling values and gives the most accurate readings except for the very first.
+To remediate that I skip several first readings.

+## DHT11
+Sometimes DHT11 will not read any data.
+And most of the time when the battery is almost depleted (<2.8V) there are no readings.